DNA Studyby Karen Johnson

 - Some turtles are far less site specific, nesting up and down the coast in multiple states.

-- The maximum distance between nests by any of our turtles was 492 miles.
-In 2011 she nested in Corolla and in 2013 in Cumberland, GA.
+- The maximum distance between nests by any of our turtles was 556 miles.
+In 2017 one mom nested at least 5 times Crescent Beach Florida to Corolla, NC.

 - In 2016, one female laid two nests.
 The first was in Wassaw, GA and the second was 420 miles north in Nags Head.